Conversion benchmarks by institution type

 IT and computing schools: a seller's market

-Engineering schools: a structured decision path
+Engineering faculties: a structured decision path

 Business schools: a crowded market